Read This First

 Prompt 1: A study found that higher intelligence correlates with left-wing beliefs.
 What factors could account for such a correlation other than the fact that high intelligence leads to taking up a left-wing ideology?

-The central claim is this: The correlation between higher intelligence and left-wing beliefs can be influenced by a variety of factors beyond a straightforward causation from intelligence to political ideology.
+In plain terms: The correlation between higher intelligence and left-wing beliefs can be influenced by a variety of factors beyond a straightforward causation from intelligence to political ideology.

 Educational Exposure